mrkgnao/Evaluator/README.md

 The Complex module has a lot of extra functions so that it can be used for other purposes.

-I wrote this to learn Haskell an the hallowed Shunting Yard algorithm.
+I wrote this to learn Haskell and the hallowed Shunting Yard algorithm.
 Since that was my main goal, I didn't include too many functions, but they can be easily added.

-To get a list of supported functions and operators, run the program.
+Supported Functions: exp, ln, sqrt, sin, cos, tan Supported Operators: +,-,*,/,^

 For a full-blown evaluator, check out my Expression repository (it is written in Java though).